audiobird/audiobird/_posts/2019-12-14-music-n-talk.markdown

 As far as we know, Music & Talk is the first podcast EVER to have live produced music for the entirety of the show.
+It's pretty exciting for us to be offering something new to the podcast world.
+Currently, we are in the process of learning how to achieve the best production quality with our resources. *Season 0: "Technical Difficulties* will be released in full as soon as we stop having, you guessed it, technical difficulties.
+I invite you to give us a listen once we begin Season 1 (soon) so you can observe how our host's conversation mixed with my production combine synergistically.

+**UPDATED 12/16**